esentio/Yamo/README.md

 [Id] = @p4
 ```

-After operatios like insert, update or select, `ResetPropertyModifiedTracking` is called automatically, so you don't need to worry about that.
+After operations like insert, update or select, `ResetDbPropertyModifiedTracking` is called automatically, so you don't need to worry about that.

-Note that if  `IsAnyPropertyModified` call returns `false`, no SQL `UPDATE` statement is executed.
+Note that if  `IsAnyDbPropertyModified` call returns `false`, no SQL `UPDATE` statement is executed.

 Parameterless `Update` method returns an instance of `UpdateSqlExpression`, which allows you to build `UPDATE` command and update more than one object at once.
 Just don't forget to call `Execute` method at the end.